tercen/starter_guide/docs/operators.md

 The operator created two new factors **mean** and **sd** according to the spec.
 There is one calculation for each as there was one Data Cell in the projection.

+!!! note
-_Note: Tercen automatically creates a **namespace** prefix to prevent duplicate Factor names from being created.
+    Tercen automatically creates a **namespace** prefix to prevent duplicate Factor names from being created.
 They are based on the Object Type.
 For example, Data Steps generate "ds1." "ds2." and so on.
 Other steps have different namespaces.

 ## Adjusting an Operator